dagster-io/dagster/python_modules/dagster/docs/intro_tutorial/part_six.rst

 Dagit
 ^^^^^

-Dagit is an essential tool for managaging and visualizing dagster pipelines.
+Dagit is an essential tool for managing and visualizing dagster pipelines.
 Install dagit via pypi (``pip install dagit``) and then run it on your repository in the same way as the CLI tool.